-Directorate Management Teams (DMTs) monitor and oversee their service risks and individually and collectively act as an escalation channel up to CRB and CMT and from below.
-Risks are assessed in terms of likelihood and impact, with ratings from 1 to 4 being used to measure both values; this methodology is consistently used across the Council registers.

-This solid foundation of Risk Management principles helps to protect staff, the Council's reputation and enables delivery in a way that allows the Council to move forward.
+Directorate Management Teams (DMTs) monitored and oversaw their service risks and individually and collectively acted as an escalation channel up to CMT, and in receiving points raised from within services.
+Risks were assessed in terms of likelihood and impact, with ratings from 1 to 4 being used to measure both values, and this methodology was used consistently across the Council registers.
+This solid foundation of Risk Management principles helped to protect staff, the Council's reputation and enabled delivery in a way that allowed the Council to move forward.

-Codes of Conduct
+e) Codes of Conduct

-The Council has a code of conduct for officers supported by a requirement to make declarations of interest and to declare gifts and hospitality.
-Interests must be declared by officers above a certain grade and those in certain decision making and procurement positions.
-Officers are generally recommended to decline gifts and hospitality to ensure that officers are not inappropriately influenced.
-These codes and processes are made available to staff at their induction, they are on the intranet and online training is available to ensure every staff member understands their responsibilities.
-The Council's Standards Committee oversees adherence to the Code of Conduct for Members, handles complaints under the same and also monitors compliance with employee related Codes of Conduct.
-All policies and protocols relating to Members and officers as well as members of the public who volunteer to undertake Council activities are reviewed on an annual basis.
-Members review and monitor compliance with the Council's Whistle Blowing Policy, Anti-Fraud and Corruption Policy and Strategy, Benefits Fraud Policies and the Code of Corporate Governance.
+The Council had a code of conduct for officers supported by a requirement to make declarations of interest and to declare gifts and hospitality.
+Interests had to be declared by officers above a certain grade and those in certain decision making and procurement positions.
+Officers were generally recommended to decline gifts and hospitality to ensure that officers were not inappropriately influenced.
+These codes and processes were made available to staff at their induction, they were on the intranet and online training was available to ensure every staff member understood their responsibilities.